So you just received your BSF egg jar! And now you're wondering what to do next. Here are some steps I did, even when I didn't have everything ready.

 And guess which one was the least favorite out of the four...??

-Unexpectedly, the best-smelling, least yucky cheese bun!
+Unexpectedly, the nicest-smelling, least yucky cheese bun that humans (me) love but larvae don't!
 May be I didn't put enough larvae in there.
 So this result may have been screwed and not conclusive.
 Or may be the bread is not that appealing to them.
 Anyway, for the next batch I'll definitely be looking for some shrimp waste to put in.

 If I remember anything else, I'll tell you and share them here.